 You might have heard this saying: “Hard work beats talent.”

 This quote certainly applies to running a mile.
-In order to improve your time, you need to put in the hard work to get you to the finish line faster.
+To improve your mile time, you need to put in the hard work to get you to the finish line faster.

-The last thing you can do to get a better mile time is to start running more frequently.
-Start small, with a goal of running three days a week.
+Also, start running more frequently.
+Start small, to run three days a week.
 Within a few months, you should be able to get up to five or six days per week.
-This will help you build your endurance and stamina, and will make it easier to maintain your mile pace for longer than you used to before.
+This will help you build your endurance and stamina and make it easier to maintain your mile pace for longer than before.

 For New Runners

-When first starting a running program, many runners make the mistake of starting with a goal of running a specific distance in a certain amount of time.
+When first starting a running program, many runners make the mistake of starting with running a specific distance in a certain amount of time.
 This is a mistake.
 Instead, if you are new to running, your first goal should be to run consistently.

 For Experienced Runners

 Experienced runners already have a certain fitness level, and gains in mile time are harder to come by.
 But there is hope!
 Adding new facets to your training can make you stronger and fitter.
-Thanks to increased athleticism, training and better nutrition, we are able to achieve faster mile times than ever before.
+Thanks to increased athleticism, training, and better nutrition, experienced runners can achieve faster mile times than ever before.
 It is now possible for athletes as young as 18 to run times under 4 minutes in the mile.
-Meanwhile, running times in the 2:50s and 3:00s are common for college age runners.
-And high schoolers are improving by the year.

-The most important thing to know is that the time you can maintain a mile depends how fit you are, not how fast you are at the beginning.
+The most important thing to know is that the time you can maintain a mile depends on how to fit you are, not how fast you are initially.

 Try running at a comfortable pace and stay consistent with speed and frequency.
-With consistency, you will build endurance and it won’t be long before you can start running longer distances for a faster mile time.
+With consistency, you will build endurance, and it won’t be long before you can start running longer distances for a faster mile time.

 However, if you are out there looking to finish your first ever 5K, like most beginner runners, you’ll probably push yourself a bit more.